SIOCODE-Open/perfect-micro-services/README.md

 Adder Service listening on port 3000
 ```

-* Let's send a request to the micro-service using `curl`:
+* Let's send a request to the microservice using `curl`:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"a": 1, "b": 2}' http://localhost:3000